Reading Time: 8 mins

 Have you ever read those articles about looking and sounding your best in a virtual meeting?
 You know the ones…

-5 Tips to Project Confidence on Screen! 🔥
+- 5 Tips to Project Confidence on Screen

-Stand Out in Your Next Stand-Up! 🤩
+- Stand Out in Your Next Stand-Up

-How to Be A Better Storyteller On Zoom!🎙️
+- How to Be A Better Storyteller On Zoom

-Granted, we could all use some pointers when it comes to choosing backgrounds, avatars, and child-free zones for our home office.
+Granted we could all use some pointers when it comes to choosing backgrounds, avatars, and child-free zones for our home office.
 But there’s one unsettling piece of advice that frequently comes up in these articles and it usually goes something like this:

 “Try to focus on the camera when you’re speaking to a virtual crowd.
 Doing so initiates eye contact with your audience and makes you look more credible, trustworthy, and attentive.”

-But I’m also a writer who studied self-deception in everyday life, especially in the context of remote work.
-Here’s why I think it’s important to question these so-called best practices—especially if they make you uncomfortable.
+Well, like many people, I’ve spent the last few years working a fully remote 9-to-5 job.
+But I’ve also studied performance in everyday life, especially in the context of remote work.
+Here’s why I think it’s important and necessary to question these so-called best practices not only for your mental health—but also for your overall performance.

 The death of eye contact